 Step-by-Step Tutorial: How to Copy or Clone Access Cards and Key Fobs

 ⚠️Important Update: Nearly 80% of all keycards used within commercial facilities may be prone to hacking due to protocol vulnerabilities.
-We are launching a free service (U.S. and Canada only for now) to assess if your card is secure.
-Learn more here!
+Kisi's 128bit AES encrypted passes and tags are designed to protect your business from such threats: learn more here.

 How we copied key fobs and found vulnerabilities in keycards: